 Yes, this recipe will make about 15-18 pumpkin muffins.
 Bake them in your muffin tin for about 20 minutes at 350º F.

-Help!
-My Bread is Undercooked in the Middle
+Help, My Pumpkin Bread is Undercooked in the Middle?

-I’ve made this recipe a lot and sometimes the middle is gooey.
-Be sure to bake the bread for the full 60-65 minutes and until a toothpick inserted into the very center of the bread comes out clean.
-If the top of the bread is browning too fast, tent it with a piece of foil after about 30 minutes of baking.
+I’ve made this recipe often, and sometimes the middle is gooey.
+Be sure to bake the bread for 60-65 minutes until a toothpick inserted into the very center of the bread comes out clean.
+If the top of the bread is browning too fast, tent it with aluminum foil after about 30 minutes of baking.

 More Pumpkin Recipes

 Did you make my recipe?
-Please share a review and comment below.
+Please share by leaving a comment.
 Thank you!

 Gluten-Free Chocolate Chip Pumpkin Bread (Dairy Free)